QueenHoli/Queen-Holi/README-SI.md

 ### ⚠️ Warning!
 ```
 Due to Userbot; Your WhatsApp account may be banned.
-This is an open source project, you are responsible for everything you do.
+This is an open source PROJECT, you are responsible for everything you do.
 Absolutely, alexa  executives do not accept responsibility.
 By establishing the alexa, you are deemed to have accepted these responsibilities.
 ```